idvorkin/idvorkin.github.io/_d/resource-paradox.md

 ### The art of tidying up.

 If you go into your closet, and take out a few things, you end up in Zeno's paradox.
 You'll continue to take out half the stuff, but you'll never get there.
-By contrast, the way to clean your closet, is take everything out, and only put back things you absoloutely must have.
+By contrast, the way to clean your closet, is take everything out, and only put back things you absolutely must have.

 ## Funny other variants